 The evolution of our species will mirror that of its individual members.
 As with other significant changes in social attitudes throughout history, the opposition will be formidable; the process will be cumbersome, costly, and frustrating; the means to achieving change will be varied; and the road will be trying and sometimes discouraging.
 But, the result will be glorious — think about it: a world that will foster not only harmony between humans and other animals, but also between humans and other humans.

-(Reprinted from Sunrise magazine, February/March 1994.
+(From Sunrise magazine, February/March 1994.
 Copyright © 1994 by Theosophical University Press)